The easiest way to install

-M-x customize-group RET ado, and pay close attention to the group called Ado Essentials.
+M-x customize-group RET ado, and

 The font-locking can be changed either by customizing the